krishna1369/Dashboard_via_Terraform/README.md

 # Observability as Code — Dashboards/Alerts

-This repository contains Terraform and workflow steps for implementing **Observability as Code** with New Relic:
+This repository contains Terraform and workflow stage for implementing **Observability as Code** with New Relic:
 **“Automate your configuration with observability as code.”**

 The goal is to automate the creation of **New Relic Dashboards** using Terraform so they can be consistently deployed, version-controlled, and reproduced across environments.